OpenVidu/openvidu.io-docs/docs/components/openvidu-custom-ui.md

 #### Customize the UI

-With openvidu-angular you have to customize the basic UI to suit your tastes.
-You will be able to handle the **shape of buttons, panels abd videos customization**, the **background color personalization** of panels, buttons and videoconference and also you will can **change the text color**.
+With openvidu-angular you will can customize the basic UI to suit your tastes.
+You will be able to handle the **shape of buttons, panels and videos customization**, the **background color personalization** of panels, buttons and videoconference and also you will can **change the text color**.

 To archieve this, you only have to personalize the css styles added in `variables.scss` file.